joey-qytyku/OS-90-fixed/docs/Scheduler.md

 - Because of your direct IDT decision, do you need to reintroduce the IOPB?
     - IOPB will be all zero to deny all.
 This is by placing the IOPB pointer outside of the TSS bounds.
 - Consider soft IRQ
+- Maybe do system entry in assembly!
+It would be so cool!

 # Preface